Updated: November 17, 2020

 Export Development Canada is working with financial institutions to guarantee 80% of new operating credit and cash flow term loans of up to $6.25 million to SMEs.

-Business Development Canada is working with financial institutions to co-lend term loans of up to $6.25 million to SMEs for their operational cash flow requirements.
-The program offers differing maximum finance amounts based on business revenues.
+Business Development Canada is working with financial institutions to co-lend term loans of up to $6.25 million to SMEs for their operational cash flow needs, including regularly scheduled principal and interest payments on existing debt.

 These programs are available through financial institutions and support will be available until June 2021.

-For more information on the Loan Guarantee program, click here.
+For more information on the Mid-Market Financing Program, click here.

-For more information on the Co-Lending program, click here.
+For more information on the Mid-Market Guarantee and Financing Program, click here.

 CanNor's Northern Business Relief Fund (NBRF)